IFSA University of Auckland

 Non-US citizens should consult with Denise Allison, Director of International Student Services, before applying to the program.Additional Visa Information

-- Fees: Students pay Haverford tuition and room to Haverford College.
+- Fees: Students pay Haverford tuition to Haverford College.
 Haverford will then be responsible for submitting payments to the program.
+Student pay room and board fees directly to IFSA.

 Students are strongly encouraged to take the indigenous Māori language while studying abroad in New Zealand.